 Now would you be surprised if you knew that people usually forget 90 percent of what they learn within one week after the training event?
 (More stats here.)

 Meet the “Overwhelmed” Employee

-You meet him in the corridor as he rushes from one meeting to another, a harried look on his face.
-You see her hunched in front of her computer, juggling more windows than she can manage comfortably.
+You meet him/her in the corridor as he rushes from one meeting to another, a harried look on his face.
+You see them hunched in front of her computer, juggling more windows than they can manage comfortably.

-Average employees are talented, intelligent, and dedicated.
+Average employees are talented, intelligent, and dedicated, YES.
 But they are so trapped in the maze of technology that they cannot concentrate on the job.
 They are so distracted by technology that they cannot perform to their true potential.

 The plethora of gadgets they constantly use keeps them tethered to their job round-the-clock.
 According to a Gallup report, two-thirds of full-time American workers report that they have started working more outside of the usual working hours after smartphones and mobile internet came along.